Just the highlights:

 Proof that innovation isn’t dead in racing.
 Where this ultimately goes I have no idea, but it certainly has the potential to be the biggest game changer in motorsport in many a year.

-Update: Here’s an ESPN story as well.Read full article » Comments Off
+Update: Here’s an ESPN story as well.Read full article » Comments Off on Meet the Delta Wing

 Over the past few years, Charlotte has gained a significant amount of flights as US Airways transformed itself from a carrier with major operations at eight airports (Charlotte, Philadelphia, Pittsburgh, Washington Reagan National, Boston, New York LaGuardia, Phoenix, Las Vegas)) to an airline with 99 percent of its service from only four places (Charlotte, Philadelphia, Reagan National, Phoenix).
 These service increases at CLT happened even as the airline reduced its overall flying.